Powers of the edge ideals and matchings in hypergraphs: Preliminaries

-if and only if
+if and only if $S_{\ell_k}\nsubseteq \bigcup_{1\leq r \leq i, r\neq k} S_{\ell_r}$.

-or equivalently $S_{\ell_k}\nmid \prod_{1\leq r\leq i, r\neq k}S_{\ell_r}$. \end{itemize} \end{remarks} The above remarks illustrate that one can evaluate the graded Betti numbers of the edge ideal of a hypergraph by interaction of its edges as you see for instance in \cite[Theorem 6.5]{Ha+Vantuyl}, \cite[Lemma 2.2]{Katzman} and \cite[Section 3]{SF}.
-Note that all of these results just use Taylor resolution of $I^t$ (when $t=1$) which has easier structure as you may see above; because every subset of $\{S^{\textbf{b}} \ : \ \textbf{b}\in \mathcal{B}_{m,t}\}$ is a face of $\mathrm{Taylor}(I^t)$.
-But certainly, figuring out the matrix $AB$ is complicated for larger values of $t$ and so considering smaller simplicial complexes which support a free resolution of $R/I^t$ (if exist) may be more helpful for $t>1$. \begin{lemma} (Compare \cite[Lemma 3.2]{SF}.)
-Let $i,j$ be integers.
-Set
+\end{enumerate} \end{remark} The above remarks illustrate that one can evaluate the graded Betti numbers of the edge ideal of a hypergraph by interaction of its edges as you see for instance in \cite[Theorem 6.5]{Ha+Vantuyl}, \cite[Lemma 2.2]{Katzman} and \cite[Section 3]{SF}.
+Note that all of these results just use Taylor resolution of $I^t$ (when $t=1$) which has easier structure as you may see above.

+One can naturally generalize \cite[Lemma 3.2]{SF} and obtain the following result, which is needed in the next section.